chaitanya5469/chaitanya5469/README.md

 - 👋 Hi, I’m Chaitanya Krishna
-- 👀 I’m interested in app development
+- 👀 I’m interested in Android development and Full Stack Development
 - 🌱 I’m currently pursuing btech in Internet of things in NIT Kurukshetra
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me chaitudec2005@gmail.com